waynedovey/flask-vote-app/README.md

    DB_TYPE=mysql
 ```

-## Develop on OpenShift from the local directory
+## Develop the app and launch it on OpenShift from the local directory

-Create a 'binary' build
+Create a 'binary' build.
+Binary is refering to the below tar file which is uploaded to he build pod.

 ```
 oc new-build python --name vote-app --binary
 ```

 Start the build.
 This will upload the app code from the current working dir.

 ```
 oc start-build vote-app --from-dir=. --follow